 Separation Process

 The CWG-Stewardship recommends that an ICANN fundamental bylaw be created to define a separation process that can be triggered by a Special IFR if needed.
-The Special IFR would only occur if other escalation mechanisms and methods have been exhausted.
-If the Special IFR recommends a separation process, a Separation Cross Community Working Group (SCWG) which would be formed to review the issues and make recommendations.
-The recommendations would need to be approved by a supermajority vote of each of the ccNSO and GNSO Councils, the ICANN Board, and an equivalent community mechanism derived from the CCWG-Accountability process.
-Any new IFO (or other separation process) would be subject to the approval of the ICANN Board, and an equivalent community mechanism derived from the CCWG-Accountability process..
+The Special IFR will only occur if other escalation mechanisms and methods have been exhausted.
+If the Special IFR recommends a separation process, a Separation Cross Community Working Group (SCWG) which will be formed to review the issues and make recommendations.
+The recommendations of a Special IFR will need to be approved by a supermajority vote of each of the ccNSO and GNSO Councils, the ICANN Board, and a community mechanism derived from the CCWG-Accountability process before they can be moved to implementation.
+Any new IFO (or other separation process) will be subject to the approval of the ICANN Board, and a community mechanism derived from the CCWG-Accountability process.

-There would be no prescribed result arising from the separation process.
-The SCWG would be empowered to make a recommendation ranging from “no action required” to the initiation of an RFP and the recommendation for a new IFO, or the divestiture or reorganization of PTI.
+There will be no prescribed result arising from the separation process.
+The SCWG will be empowered to make a recommendation ranging from “no action required” to the initiation of an RFP and the recommendation for a new IFO, or the divestiture or reorganization of PTI.
 In the case of a recommendation for any action, ICANN is expected to cover all costs related to the transition and ongoing operation costs related to the possible selection of a new IFO.
 Moreover, in bearing such costs, it is to be required of ICANN that it does not raise costs for operators (and indirectly for registrants) in order to do so.

 For further details please see Annex L.